-Over the 5 years of making surfboards, Liquid Freedom has become more and more aware of the environmental impact of the making and disposing of surfboards.
-We therefore made some big decisions to lessen the environmental impact of our surfboards.
+Over the 7 years of making surfcraft, Liquid Freedom has become more and more aware of the environmental impact of the making and disposing of boards.
+We therefore made some big decisions to lessen the environmental impact of our craft.

 We offset the carbon footprint of every one of our surfboards using the SeaTrees project by Sustainable Surf.

-We are moving more and more over to EPS cores as they are recyclable and non-toxic meaning that the board doesn’t have to end up on a rubbish dump at the end of it’s life.
+We have moved to EPS cores with all of our boards as they are recyclable and non-toxic meaning that the board doesn’t have to end up on a rubbish dump at the end of it’s life.
 The core can be recycled into various items like building materials.
-You have the option when ordering a Liquid Freedom board to have it with an EPS core with no extra cost.
+EPS also maintains it’s lively flex for far longer than the PU equivalent.

 This is our Flagship construction with a Marko Foam 25% recycled Enviro-foam core, Supersap epoxy resin and a carbon stringer.
 It’s 20% lighter than a traditional polyurethane surfboard and doesn’t have to end up in a landfill when you are done with it.